Harvard Law School

 This scholarship is for graduate degree (J.D., MBA, and other) students who have a business/metrics driven focus as it relates to the practice of law or have demonstrated an interest in Legal Operations.
 Candidates interested in the business of managing in-house legal department operations and driving the evolution of legal service delivery models are encouraged to apply.

-CLOC will award up to 10 scholarships for $6,000 for the 2019/20 school year.
-Note: You must be a current student in the 2019/20 academic calendar year to apply.
-If you graduate in spring 2019, you are not eligible to apply.
-Scholarship recipients will also be invited to attend CLOC's annual Institute May 14-16, 2019 at the Bellagio in Las Vegas.
+CLOC will award up to 10 scholarships for $6,000 in 2020.
+Note: You must be a current student in the 2020/21 academic calendar year to apply.
+If you graduate in spring 2020, you are not eligible to apply.
+Scholarship recipients will also be invited to attend CLOC's annual Institute May 12-14, 2020 at the Bellagio in Las Vegas.
 All travel and hotel costs will be covered by CLOC and recipients who attend the Institute will be required to write two blog posts about their experience.
 All scholarship winners will also receive a one year membership to CLOC.
 Finally, each scholarship recipient will be paired with the CLOC regional leader closest to their current school for career guidance and mentorship.

 CLOC Toronto Regional Lead